dfreniche/SwiftFiglet/README.md

 ## TODO

+- [ ] Finish this README 😅
+- [ ] Add Swift Figlet File property as optional after loading a `SFKFont` from disk
 - [  ] Add support for lines adding Unicode character to be loaded, like  `196  LATIN CAPITAL LETTER A WITH DIAERESIS`, see Banner.flf
+- [x] test font Wow.flf with mixed line endings (`CR/LF` and `CR`)

 ## Fonts